dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T809: Evidence-based reasoning should guide understanding.
+### T809: Focus on evidence-based reasoning and scientific inquiry.

 |Support|
 |---|